Australian Digital Health Agency Board

 Ms Lyn McGrathis the Executive General Manager, Retail Sales at the Commonwealth Bank of Australia, leading the largest distribution business within CBA; a team of over 10,000 people across Australia, the UK and China.
 Lyn has been in her current position since 2010, promoted from her previous role of Regional General Manager, Sydney Region.
 Prior to this, she held roles with St George in the Retail Bank as Head of Customer Experience and as Regional Manager, Northern Sydney.
 Lyn has extensive senior management experience in strategic and operational roles within the utilities and media industries and over 20 years’ experience in Financial Services.
 Ms. McGrath is highly regarded for her transformational leadership and customer experience strategy.
 She holds an MBA and BA from Macquarie University as well as a Dip PR (Hons).
 She is a Graduate of the Australian Institute of Company Directors and currently holds a Board positions at Commonwealth Financial Planning and the Evidence for Learning Board a joint initiative with Social Ventures Australia and Commonwealth Bank.
 Ms. McGrath is a Senior Fellow with FINSIA and a Fellow with the Australian Institute of Management.
 In 2012, she was named as one of the 100 Most Influential Women in Australia by the Australian Financial Review.

 Dr Bennie Ngis the General Manager, Partnerships and Strategy at Healthscope, a leading healthcare provider in Australia.
 He commenced his career as a General Practitioner, and has most recently been the Head of Social Policy at the Office of the Prime Minister.
 In addition to a health advisory role to the Australian Government, he has held other senior positions in strategy, services planning and general management including the Head of Clinical Services Planning at the Hong Kong Hospital Authority, the General Manager Cancer Medicine and Director of Medical Services at the Peter MacCallum Cancer Centre in Melbourne.
-Dr Ng has a Bachelor’s Degree in Medicine and Surgery from the University of Western Australia and a Masters of Business Administration from Curtin University.
+Dr Ng has a Bachelor’s Degree in Medicine and Surgery from the University of Western Australia.
 He is a Fellow of the Royal Australasian College of Medical Administrators and the Royal Australian College of General Practitioners.

 Professor Johanna Westbrookis Professor of Health Informatics and Director, Centre for Health Systems and Safety Research, Australian Institute of Health Innovation, at Macquarie University.
 She is internationally recognised for her research evaluating the effects of information and communication technology (ICT) in health care and has published over 300 papers.
 This research has led to significant advances in our understanding of how clinical information systems deliver (or fail to deliver) expected benefits and supported translation of this evidence into policy, practice, and IT system changes.
 In 2014 Professor Westbrook was awarded Australian ICT Professional of the Year by the Australian Information Industry Association.
 She has a PhD in Epidemiology from the University of Sydney, a Masters in Health Administration from the University of New South Wales, and a Bachelor of Applied Science (with Distinction) from the University of Sydney.
 She is a Fellow of the American College of Medical Informatics and the Australasian College of Health Informatics.